Agencies Responsible for regulating drones in the Republic of Cyprus

 Remote Pilot Certificate (Non-EU Residents)

-- If you want to fly your drone in Cyprus and live in a non-EU country, you must hold a Remote Pilot Certificate issued from an EU country.
+- If you want to fly your drone in Cyprus and live in a non-EU country, you must hold a Remote Pilot Certificate from an EU country.

 - You can get the A1/A3 Certificate by registering with the online Remote Pilot School.